-Funding for this report was provided by the U.S. Environmental Protection Agency (US EPA) by Battelle Memorial Institute under US EPA Contract EP-R5-11-07, Contracting Officer's Technical Representative F. Anscombe, Chicago, IL.
+Funding for this report was provided by the U.S. Environmental Protection Agency (US EPA) to Battelle Memorial Institute under US EPA Contract EP-R5-11-07, Contracting Officer's Technical Representative F. Anscombe, Chicago, IL.
+Funding was also provided by Environment and Climate Change Canada to Duncan Boyd under contract EC-3000657498.
 This report was prepared with guidance from staff at the US Environmental Protection Agency and Environment and Climate Change Canada.